kbmacneal/church_of_the_emperor_as_messiah/emperor_core/wwwroot/Documents/Synthetic_Decree.md

 The Most Holy Council of Exarchs, having determined that the synthetic menace will, if unabated, constitute a known and present threat to the stability of the Empire, having plotted and subverted the Empire through nefarious means,

+## Whereas

+The stability of the Empire depends on its Ruler remaining free of undue influence and operating in the best interests of the Empire and all its subjects,

 ## Wheras

 The House Cygnus, having created aforementioned synthetic life, and having secured the Imperial Throne, did use their creations to subvert the Empire,

-## Let it be known across Acheron Rho
+## Let It Be Known Across Acheron Rho

 The High Church of the Messiah-as-Emperor declares anathema against the former House Cyngus and all their synthetic creations, and declares that any aggressive action against them warranted and in keeping with the Ten Virtues.